StephanRaab/FIDE-Chess-Data/Chess Scripts/Step 1 - Download/README.md

 # Introduction

 The first step has us downloading the profile player data (zipped text files) from [FIDE's website](http://ratings.fide.com/download_lists.phtml).
 Feel free to explore FIDE's website.
 It seems as if data prior to 2015 is not being displayed anymore.
-Thankfully, the URLs still host the `.zip` files that we will download.
+Thankfully, all of the URLs still host the `.zip` files that we will download and are **not** broken.

 If you want to: